|Nutrition Facts (per serving)|

-Peel the plantains, cut them in half, then cut each half lengthwise.
+Peel the plantains, cut them in half crosswise, then cut each half lengthwise.

 Fry the plantains in oil for 4 minutes.
 Remove from hot oil and drain on paper towels.

 Flatten the plantains.
-Re-fry in the hot oil for another 4 minutes until the plantains are crispy.
+Re-fry in the hot oil in batches, if necessary, for another 4 minutes or until the plantains are crispy.
 Remove from the oil and drain on paper towels.
+Salt lightly.
 Set aside.

-In a small bowl, mix together the mayonnaise, chili powder, cumin powder, and garlic powder.
+In a small bowl, mix together the mayonnaise, chili powder, cumin, and garlic powder.

 Spread the mayonnaise mix on one side of the flat plantains.

-Build your sandwich by layering the tomatoes, onions, cheese, and roast beef, using the flat plantains as if it were bread.
+Build your sandwich by layering the tomatoes, onions, cheese, roast beef, and lettuce using the flat plantains as if they were bread.

 Stick a toothpick with olives in the middle of the sandwich and serve immediately.

 - Ensure the plantain slices are fried until they're nice and crispy and are drained very well, otherwise, you will end up with a greasy mess.

 - If you scour Chicago's restaurant menus, you will find jibaritos with everything from chicken to shrimp and even vegetarian versions with tofu.
 Whatever you choose, be sure to top it with a great cheese and the freshest, crispest vegetables you can find.

 - Garlic mayonnaise is a popular condiment for jibaritos.
 It's easy to make at home; simply mix garlic with mayo, salt, and lemon juice, which is a classic aioli recipe.

 - You can increase or decrease the size of this recipe to fit your needs.
 Simply keep in mind that one plantain will make two full sandwiches.